lebatuanphong5398/flutter_chatgpt/README.md

 To set up Firebase for your project, you'll need the Firebase CLI.
 Here's how to install and use it:
 1. If you haven't already, [install the Firebase CLI](https://firebase.google.com/docs/cli#setup_update_cli).
+2. Log into Firebase using your Google account by running the following command:

 ### Step 1: Create a Firebase Project